aditeyabaral/ranked-choice-voting-api/README.md

 ## Retrieve Results

-You can view your election results using a `GET` request to the `/ELECTION_ID` endpoint.
+You can view your election results by sending a `GET` request to the `/ELECTION_ID` endpoint.

 An example is provided below: